AytekinYaliz/ylz.poc.client-ts/examples/js.md

+JS is a prototype-based language: there are no classes and objects are created using a cloning process.
+JS is a dynamic language: properties can be added or removed from an object after instantiation.
 *Coercion* is converting a value from one type to another (ex: console.log(1 + 'ankara')).
 *Expression*: A unit of code that results a value.
 *Decleration*: When it is executed it doesn't do anything.